12,000 grads of the Ultimate Military Credit Cards Course already know why

 Hyatt is an awesome hotel brand that really treats loyalty members right.
 Free nights start at just 5000 points, so 30k bonus points could earn you 6 free nights at excellent hotels around the world.

 You can earn heaps of Delta points with the Amex line of Delta co-branded credit cards.
-Learn more details about the Amex Delta cards with military annual fee waivers in this article.
+Learn more details about the Amex Delta cards in this article.

 Delta SkyMiles® Reserve American Express Card